kaldas/kaldas.github.io/_posts/2016-11-18-low-latency-microservices-for-fun-and-profit.md

 ## Access by Freshness Pattern

+Now comes how to make the best of both worlds.

 Probably the first thing everyone learns about Microservices is get rid of the monolithic database.